You’re worried that content marketing is not attracting clients to your business no matter how hard you try?

 Most content marketers don’t bother about creating a content strategy.
 But it is important you put this in your bucket list, if you’re thinking of getting an impressive result with your content content marketing effort.

-Because it’s your strategy that will help you map to out your audience and find out who (say a particular sub segment) to target with a particular content.
+Because it’s your strategy that will help you to map out your audience and find out who (say a particular sub segment) to target with a particular content.

-From there, you’ll be able to acknowledge the particular audience’s journey, and find out the post that will be suitable to them at any point in time.
+With this in place, you’ll be able to acknowledge the particular audience’s journey, and find out the post that will be suitable to them at any point in time.

 No Connection with your Audience